 Billy Graham’s 1954 London Crusade at Wembley Stadium

 Graham’s radio broadcast Hour of Decision, begun in 1950, became the most widely heard religious broadcast in the nation, streaming into twenty million homes every Sunday afternoon.
 His advice column, autobiography and thirty-one other books reached millions of people.
-He knew all eleven Presidents of the United States from Truman to Obama and had close personal relationships with LBJ, Nixon, Reagan and George H. W. Bush.
+He knew all twelve Presidents of the United States from Truman to Obama and had close personal relationships with LBJ, Nixon, Reagan and George H. W. Bush.

 Billy Graham in Düsseldorf, 1954

 Graham’s tactics and beliefs brought criticism from both Conservatives and Liberals for different reasons.
 Christians of Reformed conviction disagreed with his “decisional regeneration” theology and its concomitant actions of “going forward” in meetings, as well as his Arminian views of Providence, dispensational eschatology, and disconnection from the local church.
 Fundamentalists opposed his bringing Roman Catholics to the stage with him and for joining with mainline pastors in ecumenical collaboration.
 Liberals rejected not only his theology, but his close ties to the Presidents, especially Richard Nixon.
 British pundit David Frost said that Graham was the “nearest thing that America has to an established church.”